-The city’s landscape and history comprise an historical ‘Age of Discovery’ that brought countless treasures from the New World, emotive ‘fado’ music, bountiful seafood delights and late-night hotspots where you can dance ’til dawn… Lisbon has it all, and at a fraction of the cost of any other major European capital.
+The city’s landscape and history comprise an historical ‘Age of Discovery’ that brought countless treasures from the New World, emotive “fado” music (head to Senhor Vinho restaurant for a lovely night out to fado sounds), bountiful seafood delights and late-night hotspots where you can dance ’til dawn… Lisbon has it all.

-Finding affordable accommodation is easy in Lisbon.
-In fact, the city is fantastic for bargain hunters who are looking for five-star quality at no-star prices.
-The finest hotel in town is arguably the Hotel Avenida Palace, conveniently situated just off the Avenida da Liberdade with convenient access to Baixa, the Barrio Alto and Chiado.
+The Grande Dame of hotels in this town is the newly refurbished (to the tune of 15 million euors) Hotel Tivoli Avenida Liberdade conveniently situated just off the Avenida da Liberdade with convenient access to Baixa, the Barrio Alto and Chiado.
 Rooms start from €163 for a double room per night based on double occupancy.
+Read our review of Tivoli Avenida Liberdade.

 Don’t forget to take a very comfortable pair of walking shoes with you when visiting Lisbon.
 The city was built on a series of steep hills – ideal when a growing town is trying to protect itself against invaders but not so good for modern-day tourists with tender toes.
 Those with mobility issues may find the slick cobbles and sharp gradients tricky to handle.
 Trainers or shoes with grippy soles and walking aids (if required) are advised.